Privacy Policy

 13) Children’s data

-Our Services are not directed to children and we do not knowingly collect personal data from children.
-If you believe a child has provided us with personal data, please contact us and we will take appropriate steps.
+ChannelWeave is not aimed at children, and we do not knowingly collect children’s personal data.
+If you believe a child has provided data to us, contact us and we will investigate promptly.

 14) Changes to this policy